-Fast forward to present day, and I am now a proud millionaire.
-I'm learned the importance of having multiple income streams.
-I figured out how to implement processes that yield passive income literally while I sleep.
+Fast forward to the present day, and I am now a proud millionaire.
+I’ve learned the importance of having multiple income streams.
+I figured out how to implement processes that literally while I sleep.

 And now that I’ve reflected back on my past, I can see some of the core principles that got me there.

 I firmly believe that, if you apply these principles to your own financial life, you also can also build long-lasting wealth.
 If you’re ready to go against the grain and change your fortunes, here are eight important steps to follow: